Skip to content

 • The magic word ast-grep-ignore alone will suppress all kinds of diagnostics.

-• ast-grep-ignore: <rule-id> can suppress specific rules.
+• ast-grep-ignore: <rule-id> can turn off specific rules.

 See the playground for example.